pytchlang/pytch-tutorials/bunner/tutorial.md

 ## More status displays

-{{< work-in-progress >}}

 Now that we have a way to show some digits we could also use this to show the number of lives remaining.
 A third sprite that has the same costumes and which updates whenever the lives change can do this:

 {{< commit introduce-life-display >}}